stackunderflow111/blog/content/post/2021-08-10-algebratic-data-types/index.en.md

 case class Cons[+A](head: A, tail: List[A]) extends List[A]
 ```

-While being a functional language, Scala defines algebratic data types using a different form than Haskell, that is because Scala is also an object oriented langauge.
+While being a functional language, Scala defines algebratic data types using a different form than Haskell.
+It's more similar to C++ such that product types are represented as classes and sum types are represented as subclass relations.
+That is because in addition of being functional, Scala is also an object oriented langauge.

 ## Function Types and Exponentials